bbauska/JS-Best-Projects/README.md

 </details>

-To make this project more complex, try this slideshow project from W3Schools.
-You can change the onClick events to onmousehover and onmouseout events, in which case, the images will change once the user hovers over the images.
+<p>To make this project more complex, try this slideshow project from W3Schools.
+You can change the
+onClick events to onmousehover and onmouseout events, in which case, the images will change once the user hovers over the images.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>CSS: Photo App</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->